What are the Best Hikes in Patagonia?

 ***7. Mirador Las Torres (24 km), Difficult

 I’ve written extensively about this hike here, but I can tell you: it’s challenging.
-Fitz Roy’s final section is harder than this one, but I found this hike more difficult overall: there’s more climbing, & you need to climb at the end, when you’re super tired.
-Some people break this hike up & do it in two days, which isn’t a bad idea; Refugio Chileno marks the half-way spot, & you can eat & spend the night there (reservations need to be made WAY in advance).
-But in looking at the photos below, you can see: it’s WORTH the pain!!!
+Fitz Roy’s final section is harder, but I found this hike more difficult overall.
+There’s more climbing, & you need to climb at the end, when you’re super tired.
+Some people break this hike up & do it in two days, which isn’t a bad idea.
+Refugio Chileno marks the half-way point, & you can eat & spend the night there (reservations need to be made WAY in advance).

 Hike Time = 7 – 10 hours